Adventure Tools

 1. Clean the Surface: Make sure the board and paddles are clean and dry.

-2. Spray Evenly: Spray UV Protect evenly over the surface.
+2. Spray Evenly: Spray UV Protect evenly over the surface of the board and the paddles.

-3. Wipe and Dry: Use a clean cloth to spread the product evenly and let it dry completely before heading out on the water.
+3. Wipe and Dry: Use a clean cloth to spread the product evenly and let it dry completely before heading out onto the water.

 Cleaning and Maintaining Gear